Periodontal Care in Sierra Vista, AZ

 As a leading periodontist in Sierra Vista, Dr. Hales has invaluable tips for optimal gum health:

-• Brush Properly: Use gentle motions and focus on the gumline/tooth interfaces.
+• Brush Properly: Use gentle motions and focus on the gum line/tooth interfaces.
 Spend 30 seconds per area.

 • Choose an Electric or Ultrasonic Toothbrush: Clinically proven to reduce gingivitis, the vibration and oscillations provide a superior clean.